thirdweb-example/thirdweb-auth-supabase/README.md

 ## Getting Started

-This example demonstrates how to use thirdweb Auth with NextJS.
+This example demonstrates how to use thirdweb Auth with Supabase.

+Before running the project, you'll need to seutp and configure Supabase [as specified here](https://portal.thirdweb.com/auth/integrations/supabase).

 To run the project, first clone this repository, and then run one of the following commands to install the dependencies: